 5. Optimize the Checkout Process

 According to a study by Baymard, over 25% of customers feel bogged down by a long or complicated checkout process, and 21% of customers abandon their carts as they cannot calculate their costs upfront.
 In numbers, abandoned carts cost online retailers up to $4 trillion annually.
 Luckily, you can recover a significant portion of this lost revenue by using a chatbot to enable customer support during the checkout process.
-Besides, you can use chatbots to remind users of the items in their abandoned carts, asking them if they wish to proceed towards checkout or empty their cart.
+Besides, you can use chatbots to remind users of the items in their abandoned carts, asking them if they wish to proceed toward checkout or empty their cart.
 Such simple reminders often coax users into completing their purchases, leading to higher revenues for your company.

 On the customer side, up to 71% of users are happy to receive customer service through a messaging app, while 47% of users are comfortable with the idea of purchasing items through a bot.

-Chatbots in e-commerce have immense benefits and, both users and businesses recognize this.
+Chatbots in e-commerce have immense benefits, and both users and businesses recognize this.
 So, what are your views on the future of chatbot technology and its implications for the e-commerce industry?
 Share your opinions in the comments section below.
 We’d love to hear from you.

 We hope you enjoyed this article.
 If so, you might enjoy these resources: